active NVIS receiving antenna for the 80m (and other) band(s).

 Correct placing of components should be easy.

-REM : If Conrad.nl does not sell to your country, please do use the component details mentioned in the ordering data below, for ordering elsewhere.
+REM : If Conrad.nl does not sell to your country, please do use the component details mentioned in the ordering data below, or from the Conrad site, for ordering from other suppliers.

 Some design details.